SS Ceramic

-SS Ceramic was a steam ocean liner built in Belfast for White Star Line in 1912–13 and operated on the Liverpool – Australia route.
+SS Ceramic was an ocean liner built in Belfast for White Star Line in 1912–13 and operated on the Liverpool – Australia route.
 Ceramic was the largest ship serving the route until P&O introduced RMS Mooltan in 1923.

 In 1934 Shaw, Savill & Albion Line absorbed White Star's Australia service and acquired Ceramic.
 The liner served as a troopship in both World Wars.
-In 1942 a u-boat sank her, leaving only one survivor from the 656 people aboard.
+In 1942 a U-boat sank her, leaving only one survivor from the 656 people aboard.

 This was the first of two ships to be called Ceramic.
 The second was a Shaw, Savill & Albion refrigerated cargo steamship that was built in England in 1948 and scrapped in 1972.

 Building

 Harland and Wolff built Ceramic as hull 432 on the Number One slipway of its Belfast yard, launching her on 11 December 1912 and completing her on 5 July 1913.
 Her total cost was £436,000.

 Ceramic's engines were what was called "combination machinery".
-She had three screws, with a pair of four-cylinder triple expansion engines driving her port and starboard screws and exhaust steam from their low pressure cylinders powering a single low-pressure steam turbine that drove her middle screw.
+She had three propellers, with a pair of four-cylinder triple expansion engines driving her port and starboard props and exhaust steam from their low pressure cylinders powering a single low-pressure steam turbine that drove her middle screw.
 Harland and Wolff and White Star Line had successfully tested this arrangement in 1908 on Laurentic and had since applied it to the three giant Olympic-class ocean liners.
 Between them Ceramic's three engines were rated at 9000 ihp and gave her a speed of 16 kn.